-In the classroom, our fraternity and sorority members consistently outperform other student groups because of their in-chapter tutoring and designated study hours.
+In the classroom they consistently outperform other student groups because of their in-chapter tutoring and designated study hours.

 Alpha Chi Omega